-- A comparison of the simulations immediately below and above the SMB threshold for GrIS complete melt (+3.2 K and +3.4 K runs, respectively) indicates that the ice margin position in the central west is crucial to determine the final ice sheet state.
-When the GrIS central western margin remains sufficiently close to a coastal region with relatively high topography and SMB (indicated by the red box in Fig. 7), possibly reestablishing connection during margin readvances within self-sustained oscillations, the ice loss in the southwest and north remains limited (see +3.2 K run in Fig. 6 and relative supplementary video).
-When instead the midwestern margin permanently loses contact with this coastal region, the GrIS retreats towards the east and here a state of the southwest and north remains limited (see +3.2 K run in Fig. 6 and relative supplementary video). - loses more than 80% of its mass (see +3.4 K run in Fig. 6 and relative supplementary video).
-In the first simulation above the SMB threshold, the central western margin starts to retreat towards the east only after 20 kyr, when the connection between the ice sheet and the high topography coastal region is permanently lost.
-In the remaining simulations after the SMB threshold is crossed (+3.6 K, +3.8 K, +4.0 K, +4.5 K, +5.2 K), the connection between the central western margin and the coastal region - with high topography is lost earlier (around 15 kyr or sooner) and the retreat pattern is more uniform in time (see right panel in Fig. 6 and relative supplementary videos).
-To further test the role played by the surface topography in the central west on the GrIS abrupt retreat, we repeated the first simulation above the SMB threshold (+3.4 K run) while keeping the SMB fixed (i.e., inhibiting the SMB-elevation feedback) in the high topography coastal region (i.e., inside the red box in Fig. 7).
-When we impose this (local) additional constraint, GrIS nearly complete mass loss is prevented, with a final ice sheet extent (right - 280 panel in Fig. 7) and volume (Fig. 8) almost identical to those of the simulation immediately below the SMB threshold (+3.2 K run).
-GrIS complete loss is also prevented when we apply the same local SMB-elevation feedback constraint to the +3.6 K simulation (in which the GrIS is deglaciating in 20 kyr), whereas for higher forcings GrIS loss cannot be prevented.
-Overall, our simulations show that the relatively confined central western coastal region has a stabilizing effect on the GrIS response to sustained warming, and as such plays a primary role in determining whether the ice sheet will or will not pass the threshold towards complete melt.
+A comparison of the simulations immediately below and above the SMB threshold for GrIS complete melt (+3.2 and +3.4 K runs, respectively) indicates that the ice margin position in the central west is crucial to determining the final ice sheet state.
+When the GrIS central western margin remains sufficiently close to a coastal region with relatively high topography and SMB (indicated by the red box in Fig. 7), possibly reestablishing a connection during margin readvances within self-sustained oscillations, the ice loss in the southwest and north remains limited (see +3.2 K run in Fig. 6 and the related supplementary video).
+When instead the midwestern margin permanently loses contact with this coastal region, the GrIS retreats towards the east and loses more than 80% of its mass (see the +3.4K run in Fig. 6 and related supplementary video).
+In the first simulation above the SMB threshold, the central western margin starts to retreat towards the east only after 20 kyr, when the connection between the ice sheet and the high-topography coastal region is permanently lost.
+In the remaining simulations after the SMB threshold is crossed (+3.6, +3.8, +4.0, +4.5, +5.2 K), the connection between the central western margin and the coastal region with high topography is lost earlier (around 15 kyr or sooner) and the retreat pattern is more uniform in time (see the right panel in Fig. 6 and related supplementary videos).
+To further test the role played by the surface topography in the central west on the GrIS abrupt retreat, we repeated the